Skip to main content

 So there are no solutions to this system.

-We can summarize the possibilities for what a soltuion set to a system of two linear equations in two variables.
+We can summarize the possibilities for a solution set to a system of two linear equations in two variables.

 List 4.1.24.
 Three Types of Systems of Two Linear Equations in Two Variables